koren12122/Netflix-Recommender/README.md

 The mission was to improve Netflix's Recommender system.

 ## My Approach
-In this project i'll levarage deep learning for building a recommender system with the dataset of the competition.
+In this project, I'll leverage deep learning for building a recommender system with the dataset of the competition.
-Graph Neural Netwoks are showen to perform very well on missions like recomendation systems.
+Graph Neural Networks are shown to perform very well on missions like recommendation systems.
-I will use the [LightGCN](https://arxiv.org/abs/2002.02126) model (2020) for this mission
+I will use the [LightGCN](https://arxiv.org/abs/2002.02126) model (2020) for this mission.

 Instructions: